epfl-ada/ada-2022-project-hotchocolate/README.md

 Where $r_{ij}$ is the rating of user i to to j, $n_{r,i}$ is the number of ratings given by user $i$, $b_i$ is the estimated bias of user $i$ $\alpha_i$ is an attenuation coefficient specific to user $i$ and based on $n_{r,i}$, $N$ is the total number of ratings in the dataset.

-### Textual and rating analysis
+### Textual analysis of proeminent beers

-A first exploration of the textual reviews and ratings has been performed by computing summary statistics and histograms of word counts per review and date of creation per rating/review.
-We then used a ```fasttext``` pretrained model in order to identify the most common languages in the reviews of both BeerAdvocate and RateBeer.
-A decision was taken to only consider ratings in our first analysis, since the heterogeneity of textual reviews, (in terms of size, content and language) make their study non trivial.
+With the objective of comparing textual reviews of SAT beers appearing in the datasets and with the most proeminent drinks of each dataset, we query the datasets for the most reviewed and favourite beers of users of each country and retrieve reviews that coincide with high ratings (maximum overall rating).
+We map all reviews to textual embeddings (word vectors) by using OpenAI's Embedding API and ADA-02 model.
+This choice coomes from the realization that embeddings generated from foundation models are often robust to multilanguage datasets and provide the possibility of comparing our results with other texual corpi, if needed.

+t-SNE representations of these embeddings are produced and we discuss the clusters that were invariant to multiple selections of t-SNE perplexity.

+### Happiness

+### Clustering and Ranking

 ## Contributions of HotChocolate members :